 The Maryland Transit Administration provides a number of local and regional public transportation options throughout Baltimore County, including the light rail system, the local bus service, and the MARC train service.

 Freight carriage through:

 - Patapsco and Back Rivers Railroad

-Baltimore County is a close drive to BWI Thurgood Marshall Airport.
+Baltimore County is a short drive from Baltimore/Washington International Thurgood Marshall Airport (BWI).
 The County is home to Martin State Airport in Middle River, one of the largest general aviation facilities in the U.S., with full-service transient capability.

 Data shown are based on currently available County, Metropolitan Statistical Area (MSA), State and national datasets.
 If you have any questions related to the data presented, we encourage you to email email@example.com.

 Baltimore County is Maryland’s second-largest jurisdiction in terms of jobs and is home to more than 21,000 employer establishments.
 The County's economic diversity is reflected in the following table, which presents 2019 self-reported employment numbers for Baltimore County's largest manufacturing, research and development, federal government, healthcare, utilities, education and financial services firms.

 Social Security Administration and Centers for Medicare and Medicaid Services (CMS)